idptools/metapredict/docs/getting_started.rst

 No worries!
 We left users access to the old network.
 The *default network is now our new, more accurate network*.
 However, by calling **-l** or **--legacy** from the command line or by specififing **legacy=True** from Python, you will be able to use the original metapredict network.
 We wanted to keep making metapredict better, but we also wanted to minimize disruptions to anyone currently relying on the original metapredict predictions for whatever reason.

-So... how exactly was this more more accurate metapredict network made?
+So... how exactly was this more accurate metapredict network made?
 =========================================================================
 We didn't think it was possible, but metapredict has somehow become *even more meta*.
 Get ready, because things are about to get a little weird.
 When we implemented the AlphaFold2 pLDDT prediction feature (see section below), we noticed that there were occassional discrepencies between metapredict and the predicted pLDDT (ppLDDT) scores.
 When the ppLDDT scores get high enough, it is unlikely that a given region is actually disordered.
 So, we developed a version of metapredict that we originally called 'metapredict-hybrid' that essentially combined aspects of the ppLDDT scores and the original metapredict scores.
 We found that this 'hybrid predictor' was **much better** than the original metapredict disorder predictor at predicting disordered regions. **But we didn't stop there.** We think one of metapredicts best features is *it is really really fast*.
 This 'hybrid-predictor' was a little on the slow side, coming in at about 1/3 the speed of the original metapredict predictor.
 This is still VERY fast, but we thought we could do better.
 So, we took a little over 300,000 protein sequences and generated metapredict-hybrid scores for those sequences.
 We then fed those sequences and the corresponding metapredict-hybrid scores and generated a new bidirectional recurrent neural network (BRNN) using PARROT.
 We then tested this new network against the original metapredict-hybrid predictions and the original metapredict network.
 The new network that was trained on metapredict-hybrid scores *actually outperformed the metapredict-hybrid predictions when benchmarking against Disprot-PDB*.
 Importantly, this new (super accurate) network was only 30% slower than the original metapredict network, which is substantially better than the 70% hit that metapredict-hybrid took.